restot/opencloud-desktop/audit-claude.md

 - Add certificate trust evaluation
 - Implement App Transport Security (ATS) compliance
 - Log authentication failures for security monitoring

+**Verification**: ⚠️ PARTIALLY VERIFIED by Haiku - The heuristic auth detection (password.count > 100 || password.hasPrefix("ey")) is confirmed to exist, but the severity may be overstated.
+The URLSession default configuration does enforce HTTPS and certificate validation, which mitigates the risk.
+However, the heuristic-based detection is still brittle and should be replaced with explicit configuration from the main app.

+not valid by grok

+verified by glm

 ---